Robotics-BUT/BPC-PRP/src/3_navigation/text/4_corridor_following.md

 ### 2D LIDAR
 A 2D LIDAR scans the environment by emitting laser beams and measuring distances to objects.
 For a 360-degree LIDAR:
- - Distance Data: Provides distances to nearby obstacles in all directions.
+ - Distance data: Provides distances to nearby obstacles in all directions.
- - Angle Data: Maps each distance reading to a specific angle.
+ - Angle data: Maps each distance reading to a specific angle.
+ - Angle units in examples: degrees [°], 0–360 (0° forward).

 ### Rectangular Grid and Corridors
 Corridors on a rectangular grid are linear paths with walls on either side.
 Key features: